Rebornbuddy/beautiful-jekyll/profiles.md

 ✔️ | [📥][sodimm] | Aether Currents (Stormblood) | [sodimm][Profile_sodimm]
 ✔️ | [🔗][y2krazy] | Seasonal Events<br/>GC Hunting Logs<br/>Aether Currents<br/>Aethernets | [y2krazy][Profile_y2krazy]

-⛔️ - Inactive is defined as no updates provided in the last 3 months.
+⛔️ - Inactive is defined as no updates provided in the last 3 months.<br/>
-🔗 - This link is to a forum thread.
+🔗 - This link is to a forum thread.<br/>
 📥 - This link is to a repository.

 - [Profiles Support Forums][Profiles Forum]